aladinz/ai-prompting-mastery/README.md

 - **Vercel/Netlify:** Deploy the HTML version as static site

 ## ✨ Credits
-Made with ❤️ by Aladdin.
+Built with ❤️ by Aladdin for learners who want to master AI prompting.
 For questions or feedback, open an issue or contact via GitHub.